nabenabe0928/local-anova/README.md

 > [!IMPORTANT]
 > PED-ANOVA is now available at [Optuna](https://optuna.readthedocs.io/en/latest/reference/generated/optuna.importance.PedAnovaImportanceEvaluator.html).
-> Note that the top-performance quantile $\gamma$ in the Optuna version of PED-ANOVA is modified via `baseline_quantile`.
+> Note that the top-performance quantile $\gamma$ in the Optuna version of PED-ANOVA can be modified via `baseline_quantile`.

 ## PED-ANOVA